James Hardy (sailor): Honours

-In 1975, in recognition of his contribution to sailing and the community, he was appointed an Officer of the Order of the British Empire (OBE).
+In the 1975 Birthday Honours, in recognition of his contribution to sailing and the community, he was appointed an Officer of the Order of the British Empire (OBE) for services to sport and the community.

-In 1981 he was invested a Knight Bachelor by Queen Elizabeth II, for services to yachting.
+In the 1981 Birthday Honours he was invested as a Knight Bachelor by Queen Elizabeth II, for services to yachting.

 In 1994, Hardy was inducted into the America's Cup Hall of Fame.

-In 2000 he was awarded the Australian Sports Medal.
+In 2000, he was awarded the Australian Sports Medal.

-He was Chairman of Sydney's Australia Day Regatta, serving from 2004 until 2011, and is a patron of numerous organizations and charities.
+Hardy was Chairman of Sydney's Australia Day Regatta, serving from 2004 until 2011, and was a patron of numerous organizations and charities.

 Hardy also has a street named after him in the South Australian suburb of Woodcroft.

-Family

-Hardy married Anne Christine Jackson on 29 December 1956.
-They had two sons: